Assistant Professor

 Faculty, Accounting And Financial Management

 Dr. Ala Mokhtar holds a PhD in Accounting from the University of Waterloo.
-Her research interests are in management accounting, in particular, in how management controls motivate employees.
-Among other topics, she has studied employee overwork, employee evaluation, and employees' identity with their colleagues.
-She has also examined accounting professionals' experiences with their clients, and how accountants cope with clients that act negatively towards them.
-Ala has presented her academic work across Canada, the United States, and Europe and has served as a reviewer, discussant and moderator for various accounting conferences.
-Before starting her academic career, Ala worked for PwC in the Middle East.
+Her research interests lie in management accounting, specifically in how management controls motivate employees.
+Among other topics, she has studied employee overwork, employee evaluation, employees' identity with their colleagues, and personnel controls.
+She has also examined accounting professionals' experiences with their clients and how accountants cope with clients who act negatively towards them.
+She primarily uses experimental research methods and has also used survey methods.
+Ala has presented her academic work across Canada, the United States, and Europe and has served as a reviewer, discussant and moderator for various accounting journals and conferences.
+Before starting her academic career, Ala worked as a senior associate for PwC in the Middle East, specializing in Value Added Tax.

 Ala Mokhtar